JOSESAMUEL14/multicloud-cicd/README.md

 unless the AWS resources, Terraform state, instance configuration, and potential cloud usage are understood.

-AWS free-tier/credit eligibility depends on the account, region, resource usage, and current AWS pricing rules.
+AWS free-tier and credit eligibility depends on the account, region, resource usage, and current AWS pricing rules.

 🧪 Automated Testing